Why teenagers aren't ruining the English language

 You can see a lot more words throughout social media such as "TikTok".
 The use of abbreviations and shorthand words has been prevalent after the growth of texting from 2007 onward.
 In the world and childhood we've lived, we've been living around a world with the internet and technology all around us.
 These have created a culture around this stuff with memes, TikToks, and Instagram.
 With these platforms, slang has been extremely prevalent.
 But a 2016 study by the Kansas State University's linguistics department reveals that the vocabulary among teenagers actually isn't actually changing the language itself or causing its downfall.

-In fact, Mary Kohn, the Assistant Professor of English at the university stated "People my age and older have had fits about how young people are using language and how they're destroying language, and yet we've continued as humans to speak for centuries for millennia so clearly this natural process of language change isn't destroying language any more than any other kind of cultural change is destroying us as humans it's just a part of being human is part of the human story," showing how she believes that the change isn't going to cause the fall of the English language.
+Mary Kohn, the Assistant Professor of English at the university stated "People my age and older have had fits about how young people are using language and how they're destroying language, and yet we've continued as humans to speak for centuries for millennia so clearly this natural process of language change isn't destroying language any more than any other kind of cultural change is destroying us as humans it's just a part of being human is part of the human story," showing how she believes that the change isn't going to cause the fall of the English language.

 The English language is nobody’s special property.
 It is the property of the imagination: it is the property of the language itself. — Derek Walcott.